 - Knowledge of at least three areas covered by first-year modules, and the willingness to develop knowledge of unfamiliar areas of philosophy

 - Committed to teaching philosophy, and with the potential to succeed in an academic career

 - Knowledge of the areas covered by more than three first-year modules

 - Research expertise in one or more areas covered by first-year modules

-The successful candidate(s) will receive a guaranteed teaching income of at least £9,000 for the teaching year (details to be confirmed) to support their studies at York, and a fee waiver at the Home rate, currently worth £4,650 per annum.
-The candidate’s Continuation Fee going into their writing up period will also be paid by the Department (current value £390).
+You will receive a guaranteed teaching income of at least £9000 for the teaching year (details to be confirmed), to support your studies at York.
+You will also receive a fee waiver at the home rate, currently worth £4,650 p.a. (details to be confirmed).
+Your continuation fee going into your writing-up period will also be paid by the Department (current value £390).

-The scholarships will start at the beginning of the 2022/2023 academic year and, subject to satisfactory performance as a teaching assistant and satisfactory academic progress, last for up to three years (but not beyond the thesis submission date, or at most the end of the September immediately following submission of a PhD thesis).
+The scholarships will start at the beginning of the 2023/2024 academic year and, subject to satisfactory performance as a teaching assistant and satisfactory academic progress.
+It will last for up to three years (but not beyond the thesis submission date, or at most the end of the September immediately following submission of a PhD thesis).

-The successful candidate will be required to complete training in seminar teaching and marking (delivered by York’s Researcher Development Team) at the earliest opportunity, and to participate in the training offered within the Department (this will include an away day in York in late September).
+You will also be required to complete training in seminar teaching and marking (delivered by York’s Researcher Development Team) at the earliest opportunity, and to participate in the training offered within the department (this will include an away day in York in late September).